-We are happy to launch our Second Hindu Human Rights Report documenting both systematic and episodic violations of human rights, including sanctioned discrimination against Hindus by the State.
+We wish to announce the launch of our Second Hindu Human Rights Report documenting both systematic and episodic violations of human rights, including sanctioned discrimination against Hindus by the State.
 While our previous report documented incidents from 2015 and 2016 and was released in 2017, the current report focuses incidents of Hindu persecution in 2017 and 2018.

 The report has been prepared by Subhodeep Mukhopadhyay, Sankrant Sanu and Nithin Sridhar.
 It is being launched today (July 27, 2019) at 3.15 PM in New Delhi at an event organized by Srijan Foundation.